Program at a glance

 All the applied learning classes are delivered out of the Dunlop House Restaurant, located at the Lansdowne campus, we consider this the heart of the program.
 From this professional facility, you will get to apply newly acquired skills and techniques.

-Open for lunch (11:30am -12:30pm) and dinner (5-6:30pm) Wednesdays from October until April, the restaurant features licensed bistro style dining utilizing award winning locally sourced, organic, and sustainable offerings, many in a variety of sizes, at affordable prices.
+Open for dinner (5-6:30pm) on Wednesdays from October until April, the restaurant features licensed bistro style dining utilizing award winning locally sourced, organic, and sustainable offerings, many in a variety of sizes, at affordable prices.
 Find out more and make a reservation.

 The School of Business Information Sessions are a great way to learn more about a program and to get your questions answered by faculty and staff.